Highest recorded temperature: 95.7 °F on Sep 4, 2023

 "NWS" averages are the sum of the daily high temperature & daily low temperature in whole degrees divided by 2.
 This is the National Weather Service method used for climatological summaries.
 All other fields labelled "Avg" contain integrated averages using one minute samples.
 "Avg" labelled summary columns contain weighted means (i.e. a partial hour/day/month counts less than a full one).

 In the daily & monthly history tables, "Wind Chill" appears only October through April.
-It is calculated when the temperature is 45 or below and sustained wind speed is at least 3 mph.
+It is calculated when the temperature is 50 or below and sustained wind speed is greater than 3 mph.
 Otherwise, it equals the temperature.
 Likewise, "Heat Index" appears only May through September.
 It is calculated only when the temperature is 80 or above.
 Otherwise, it equals the temperature.

 "Wind Dir" is a scalar average of direction irrespective of speed.
 However, calm winds do not have a valid direction and are not included in the average.